-The confusion matrix for the result achieved with stacked-LSTM in LOSO cross-validation is given in Figure 8.
+The confusion matrix for the result achieved with stacked-LSTM in LOSO cross validation is given in Figure 8.
 As the model was also running on healthy subjects, protective behavior had been detected in some of the healthy participants' frames.
-In particular, after checking with previous labellers as well as the videos and the data animations of several specific healthy subjects, we identified various reasons for possible misclassifications: i) some healthy participants were not familiar with the activity or instructions from experimenter and so hesitated when performing; ii) some were not able to conduct specific activities normally like reaching forward due to other physical issues, e.g. obesity, rather than CP.
+In particular, after checking with previous labelers as well as the videos and the data animations of several specific healthy subjects, we identified various reasons for possible misclassifications: (1) some healthy participants were not familiar with the activity or instructions from the experimenter and so hesitated